-Immigration of third country citizens to Austria for the sole purpose of work has been limited to workers with key skills6 (Schlüsselkraftverfahren) from 2003 till mid 2011.
-In 2011 a point system of immigration has been introduced, referred to as "Rot-Weiss-Rot-Karte" (red-white-red card)7, which replaces the key-skills quota and widens the scope for third country workers to access the Austrian labour market.
-The system differentiates between 4 types of skills, namely highly skilled persons, persons with scarce occupational skills, persons with other (medium to higher) skills and university graduates.
+In 2011 a point system of immigration has been introduced, referred to as "Rot-Weiss-Rot-Karte" (red-white-red card), which replaces the key-skills quota and widens the scope for third country workers to access the Austrian labour market.
+The system differentiates between 4 types of skills, namely highly skilled persons, persons with scarce occupational skills, persons with other (medium to higher) skills and third country graduates of Austrian universities.
 Highly skilled third country citizens wanting to work in Austria have to obtain al least 70 points out of 100 possible points.
 Points are given in four domains, for educational qualifications and honorary recognition of competences, for occupational experience, for language skills and age.
 An additional advantage in terms of points are successful university studies in Austria.
 In the area of scarce occupational skills and other skills 50 points out of a maximum of 75 have to be reached.